Moving on to school

 - Get ready ahead of time with things like stationery and school uniform (if the school or kura has one).

 The more prepared you are, the less stressful the change will be for you and your child.

 Is my child ready to start school?

-If you're not sure whether to send your child to school or kura when they turn 5, or wait until they are 6, talk with your ECE service or kōhanga reo and to your child's future school.
+If you're not sure whether to send your child to school or kura when they turn 5, or wait until they are 6, talk with your early learning service or kōhanga reo and to your child's future school.
 They will be able to help you decide on a good time to make the move.
-If you keep your child in ECE until they are 6, make sure you work with your ECE service or kōhanga reo to develop clear goals to prepare your child for school or kura.
+If you keep your child in early learning services until they are 6, make sure you work with your early learning service or kōhanga reo to develop clear goals to prepare your child for school or kura.

 How can I prepare my child for school?